-To read temperatures using an ohmmeter: Connect an ohmmeter to the green and white thermistor leads coming from the transducer.
-(Since the resistance changes with temperature are large, the effect of cable resistance is usually insignificant.
-For long cables a correction can be applied, equal to approximately $48.5\Omega$ per km ( $14.7\Omega$ per 1000 ft.)
-20 °C. Multiply these factors by two to account for both directions.)
-Look up the temperature for the measured resistance in Appendix B, Table 2.
+- 1. Connect an ohmmeter to the green and white thermistor leads coming from the instrument.
+Since the resistance changes with temperature are large, the effect of cable resistance is usually insignificant.
+For long cables a correction can be applied equal to approximately $48.5\Omega$ per km (14.7 $\Omega$ per 1000') at 20 °C. Multiply these factors by two to account for both directions. - 2.
+Look up the temperature for the measured resistance in .